Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 An example screenshot of a copyeditor's style sheet for nonfiction book editing, part of an article about what is copy editing for authors

 These line editing tasks may be separate tasks.
-Or they may be considered part of copyediting.
-Generally speaking, line editing costs more than copyediting.
+Or they may be considered part of copy editing.
+If there’s line editing involved, expect it to cost more than a simple copy edit.

 If you are looking for copy editing that includes line editing, be sure to ask for it.